AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-vcl-allowlist.md

 -  List of client IP addresses to include on the allowlist

-## Create Edge ACL for allowing client IPs
+## Create Edge ACL for allowing client IP addresses

 Edge ACLs create IP address lists for managing access to your site.
 In this example, you create an Edge ACL and add the list of client IP addresses allowed to access the Admin for your project environment.